lifemapper/lifemapper.github.io/_coll-training/mcpaVizTraining.md

 Lifemapper and additional terminology is at [Terminology](/terms)

+## Retrieve a gridset package

+1. Download a gridset package from the Lifemapper service.
+For instance, gridset 9 can be found at http://gad210.nchc.org.tw/api/v2/gridset/9/package.
+This package will only be available for download once all of the outputs have been computed.
+For convenience, we have included three output packages on a USB drive.

+## Metacommunity Phylogenetics Analysis

+1. Open the mcpa.html file from the package in a web browser.

+1. The interface displays three panes, one for the phylogenetic tree, one for a map, and one with correlation values.

+1. In the tree pane, there is a select box labeled "Node color".
+Select a value from this box for a predictor variable to explore.

+1. Upon predictor selection, the nodes and branches in the tree will change color.
+The color represents how correlated each node is with that predictor variable with brighter green and red values incidating higher levels of correlation and darker red and green values representing less correlation.

 ## Login (or skip to proceed anonymously)

+1.

 1. Go to the Lifemapper web client
     * Go to http://svc.lifemapper.org/sdm

+## Species Distribution Modeling

+1. To request species distribution modeling on species data in the Lifemapper installation, go to the left pane of the webpage, titled "Lifemapper SDM | New Project".

+1. There are four headings in the right pane.
+The first three are input sections, SPECIES DATA, ALGORITHMS, and INPUT LAYERS.
+The fourth, SUBMIT PROJECT allows you to submit your selections for computation if all three inputs are correctly filled.

+       * **SPECIES DATA**: choose a species for modeling by typing in the first few letters of a species name in the 'Search' section.
+The page will display a list of scientific species names in the database beginning with those letters, below your typing.
+Choose your desired species, and repeat for as many species as you want.
+Only one set of species points is visible at a time.
+         Switch the visible species by clicking the "eyeball" icon for the species you wish to view.
+       * [ALGORITHMS](/terms.html): choose one or more algorithms to use for creating SDMs for all species chosen in the SPECIES DATA tab.
+To display choices, hover over the "Add Algorithm" box for a list of all available SDM algorithms available.
+Hover over individual algorithms to get documentation about that algorithm.
+When you choose an algorithm, a 'card' will be added to that pane.
+Hover over the box for a list of parameters filled in with default values for that algorithm.
+These parameters may be edited.
+       * **INPUT LAYERS**: These sets of input layers are also called [Scenarios](/terms.html).
+Choose one set of "Model Layers" and one or more sets of "Projection Layers" by checking the radio button or boxes to the right of the descriptions.
+Model Layers are for correlating known species occurrences with environmental values (producing the SDM Model).
+Projection Layers are for applying the SDM model to the same or different regions or time periods and producing potential species distribution maps.
+         Layer sets presented as choices in this tab all have the same layertypes and can be used together.

+    * SUBMIT PROJECT: after SPECIES DATA, ALGORITHMS, and INPUT LAYERS have all been filled in correctly, this tab will show them with checkmarks beside them.
+Click "Submit Project" and the resulting outputs will be accessible for viewing by clicking on the date/time which appears at the top of the list in the left pane.

+## NCHC Lifemapper archive
+1. We use 'current' climate data from Worldclim 1.4, soils, landcover, and elevation, at global extent, and 10 minute resolution to model Taiwan species using all points where they have been found, both inside and outside of Taiwan.

+1. We project these models back onto the same 'current' climate, soils, landcover and elevation just for the Taiwan region, at higher, 30 second resolution. onto that, and future climate scenarios, all calculated from change

 mcpa/index.html